Vyral/base-template/_posts/2018-09-10-your-one-stop-shop-for-home-safety-inspections.md

 * Low-flow toilets
 * Low-flow aerators on the sink

-**Metro Retrofitting will note any features that aren’t working to code, fix them, and then return after the necessary work has been done to ensure that you’re properly protected** per the standards of the city, county and the state.
+**Metro Retrofitting will note any features that aren’t working to code, fix them, and then return after the necessary work has been done to ensure that you’re properly protected** per the standards of the city, county, and the state.
 They’re a one-stop shop for home safety inspections.

 I appreciate Alina stopping by to tell us about this topic.
 For more information about what services Metro Retrofitting offers, visit **[www.gometroretro.com](http://www.gometroretro.com/){: target="_blank"}**.
 If you have any questions, comments, or concerns, I encourage you to reach out to us.
 We’d be happy to hear from you.